 Other Things I Budgeted For

-Materials to create art labels: Foam core backing; high-quality matte print paper (I used my Epson printer for this).
+Materials to Create Story Art Labels: Foam core backing for the labels because I wanted a professional-looking presentation; high-quality matte print paper (I used my Epson printer for printing out the story labels).

 Music: I purchased a JBL speaker so I could play music via the Pandora app on my iPhone.
 Sounded wonderful!

 Raffle Stuff: I planned to raffle off three native plants.
-This tied into some of the stories and pieces in the show.
-I wanted people to think about how they use their yards, creating bio-diversity, and the benefits native plants provide.
+Native plants are connected to some of the stories and pieces in the exhibit.
+I wanted people to think about how they use their yards, think about how they can create more bio-diversity in their spaces, and the benefits native plants provide.
 I also raffled off two original framed prints.
 Artists normally don’t do this sort of thing.
-I wanted something to draw people to the show.
+I wanted something different to draw people to the opening reception.

 Food and Drink: Like any good hostess, provide your guests with refreshments.